Use Case Demo: Fields Quality (CIM and non-CIM)

 Hint

-• These concepts are applicable to both CIM and non-CIM data, and you totally can simply use the same approach for both.
+• These concepts are applicable to both CIM and non-CIM data, and you can simply use the same approach for both.

 Hint